Introduction to the Benefits of Deadlifts

-The great benefits of deadlifts will help you get leaner and stronger, faster.
 Have you gone on diets, weight machines, and the treadmill, but you’re still overweight or out of shape?

-I can relate.
-When I was desperate to lose weight and get into shape, I tried many low carb diets.
-And a ton of cardio.
+When I was desperate to lose weight and get into shape, I tried many low-carb diets.

 I spent many years wasting time doing plenty of both.